top of page

 It takes time to see progress in reaching individualized goals.
 Families should understand that for treatment to be most effective, consistency is key and should be willing to commit to the prescribed plan which may consist of a few months or even an entire school year.
 For children with dyslexia or another learning challenge, multiple sessions per week are often recommended.

-individual session - $110;
+individual 1-hr. session - $110;

 Consultation - $50 per half hour

 A First Foundation, LLC works with private pay clients only, as dyslexia intervention and educational therapy is not covered by medial insurance.
 If your child has a medical diagnosis and intervention/therapeutic services are prescribed, you may be able to submit a form for reimbursement from your insurance.
 If you are experiencing a financial hardship, please reach out for information about a sliding scale.
+All services are expected to be paid within one week of delivery, or are subject to a 5% late fee.

 Accepted forms of payment are credit card, Venmo, check or cash.